Roger Clarke's Web-Site

 Providers are not only heavily involved in writing the harmonized standards to which they must adhere but also tasked with assessing whether they comply with those standards.
 This approach creates a major legal loophole

-The "GPAI models" provisions come into effect on 2 February 2026.
-Longer deadlines are set for "AI systems and "GPAI models that have been already placed on the market / put into service before the AI Act entered into force".
+The GPAI models provisions came into effect on 2 August 2025.
+Longer deadlines are set for AI systems and GPAI models that have been already placed on the market / put into service before the AI Act entered into force.
 See also Art.113.
+On 18 July 2025, the Commission published a 36-page guidance document (EC 2025b).
+This was a mere 15 days before the provisions were due to come into force.
+This was followed in September 2025 by an FAQ page that attempted to clarify some of the murk (EC 2025e).

 How will the AI Act be implemented?

-The argument is put by Wachter (2024, p.699) that:
+The argument is put by Wachter (2024, p.699, emphasis added) that:

 Very limited obligations apply to providers and deployers of GPAI systems ...
 Governance of GPAI providers overwhelmingly and problematically relies on transparency mechanisms.
-While it is essential that providers of GPAI models and systems make certain information and documentation available, this is only the first step in adequate governance
+While it is essential that providers of GPAI models and systems make certain information and documentation available, this is only the first step in adequate governance.

 ... the Draft AI Act ... has severe weaknesses.
 It is stitched together from 1980s product safety regulation, fundamental rights protection, surveillance and consumer protection law ... these pieces and their interaction may leave the instrument making little sense and impact.
 The prohibitions range through the fantastical, the legitimising, and the ambiguous ...
-Counterintuitively, the Draft AI Act may contribute to deregulation more than it raises the regulatory bar
+Counterintuitively, the Draft AI Act may contribute to deregulation more than it raises the regulatory bar.

-... the strong lobbying efforts of big tech companies and member states [which] were unfortunately able to water down much of the AIA.
+... the strong lobbying efforts of big tech companies and member states were unfortunately able to water down much of the AIA.
 An overreliance on self-regulation, self-certification, weak oversight and investigatory mechanisms, and far-reaching exceptions for both the public and private sectors are the product of this lobbying

-The remainder of this article reports on an evaluation of the four regulatory regimes established by the AIA, utilising the understanding of it outlined above.
+The remainder of this article reports on an evaluation of the several regulatory regimes established by the AIA, utilising the understanding of it outlined above.
 The following section first explains the framework used to conduct the evaluation.

 A regulatory regime can be applied to various categories of objects.
 In the case of the AIA, the primary focus is artefacts that embody what the AIA refers to as AI technology ("a AI system"), but the regulatory measures apply differentially depending on the particular purposes they are applied to and the risk-level to which the Act assigns them, and the obligations arising from the regulatory regime are assigned to particular enterprise-categories (primarily "providers", but to some extent also "deployers").